Croatia family holidays – WHERE TO GO IN CROATIA WITH KIDS IN 2026

 Kid-friendly food

-This should go without saying, but learning about the food is a key piece of the happy-kid puzzle.
+This probably goes without saying, but learning about the food in your travel destination is a key piece of the happy-kid puzzle.

 An unfamiliar cuisine can put picky eaters into overdrive, turning relaxing family dinners into a masterclass in patience and negotiation.
 Fortunately, Croatian culinary traditions tend to offer a lot of “safe” options for kids.